All Articles

 React Native testing is genuinely harder than web React testing because of the native rendering layer.
 The practical testing strategy:

-- Unit tests (Jest): Pure JavaScript — utilities, business logic, data transformations, custom hooks with mock dependencies
+• Unit tests (Jest): Pure JavaScript testing for utilities, business logic, data transformations, and custom hooks with mock dependencies.

-- Component tests (React Native Testing Library): Component render and interaction tests with native rendering mocked
+• Component tests (React Native Testing Library): Component render and interaction tests with the native rendering layer mocked.

-- E2E tests (Detox or Maestro): Critical flows only — login, the core workflow, payment or critical action.
-E2E tests for React Native are significantly slower and more flaky than for web, so keep the E2E suite small and focused
+• E2E tests (Detox or Maestro): Critical flows only, such as login, the core workflow, or a critical payment action.
+E2E tests for React Native are significantly slower and more flaky than for web, so keep the E2E suite small and focused.

-The investment that pays off disproportionately: testing custom hooks thoroughly.
+The investment that pays off disproportionately is testing custom hooks thoroughly.
 Hooks encapsulate a large fraction of the logic in a React Native app, and a well-tested hook suite gives much higher confidence per test than component-level tests that mix rendering concerns with business logic.

 If you are planning a React Native app for a healthcare, e-commerce, or enterprise mobile use case and want to avoid the architectural decisions that cause pain six months in, we have built several of these apps and can help you get the foundation right from the start.